Baio1977/Lenovo-Thinkpad-T14/README.md

  - USB-C to USB-C Video but no audio
  - Thunderbolt JHL6240 Alpine Ridge Work whit HotPlug

-Note: For dual external display to work, you need to connect to HDMI display 1st before USB-C to USB-C

 ## Not Tested:

 ## SSDT Full Hack